ansys/pyaedt/doc/source/User_guide/mesh.rst

     subregion.parts

 AEDT 2024 R1 introduced a significant revamp of the mesh region paradigm, resulting in limited support for older versions.
-To use the same functions in older versions, you must define the region box first and pass it as the first argument of the ``assign_mesh_region()`` function.
+To use the same methods in older versions, you must define the region box first and pass it as the first argument of the ``assign_mesh_region()`` method.

 **Mesh operations**